-The Fund will invest at least 70% of its assets in debt which has been rated by a recognised rating agency as investment grade (that is, rated BBB- or above by Standard & Poor's or Fitch or Baa3 or above by Moody's).
+The Fund may invest up to 35% of its assets in debt which is considered subinvestment grade at the time of purchase, that is, debt which is rated BB+ and below or equivalent by Standard & Poor's and Fitch and Ba1 and below by Moody's.
 The Fund may also invest in unrated bonds whose creditworthiness is, in the opinion of the Investment Manager, of comparable quality to other bonds eligible for investment by the Fund.